 - Does the CCRC appear to be well-maintained, clean, and safe?

 - Is there a dedicated memory care unit or does the facility provide memory impairment services?

 - Are residents who wish to be involved given an opportunity to participate in the organization's decision making?

 - Does the CCRC culture match the resident?
 Is it a formal environment, with dinner jackets required in the dining room, or a casual atmosphere?

 - Are there any potential situations that would lead to the facility to request the resident leave the community?

 If you or a loved one are considering a CCRC, there is no “one size fits all” approach to making this important decision.
 Just remember that it’s important to make a decision that isn’t just based on immediate care needs.
-You also need to be engaged and proactive during the search while focusing on the future possibilities for life care needs.
-The CCRC is such an important financial decision that you want to get things right the first without second guessing your decision during the late stages of retirement.
+You also need to be engaged and proactive during the search while focusing on future possibilities for life care needs.
+The CCRC is such an important financial decision that you want to get things right the first without second-guessing your decision during the late stages of retirement.